The federal National Labor Relations Act (NLRA) tries to strike a balance between employee rights and the rights of employers.

 In particular, the NLRA does not mandate that workers have unions, but it does allow workers to engage in concerted activity to improve their conditions of employment.

-This concerted activity can take many forms, such as forming a union, joining a union, or engaging in other collective activity.
+This concerted activity can take many forms, such as forming a union, joining a union, or engaging in other collective activities.

 Below, we provide some unfair labor practices examples you should be on the lookout for.